20 Common Triggers of Hip Pain in Women

 10. Pelvic Organ Prolapse

-• Cause: Pelvic organ prolapse occurs when one or more of the pelvic organs (such as the uterus, bladder, or rectum) drop from their normal position due to weakened pelvic floor muscles, often after childbirth.
+• Cause: Pelvic organ prolapse happens when one or more of the pelvic organs, like the uterus, bladder, or rectum, move from where they should be.
+This is usually because the pelvic floor muscles get weaker, often after having a baby.

 When to See a Doctor

-• Pain with movement – Walking, standing, or weight-bearing activities worsen the discomfort
+• Pain with movement – Walking, standing, or doing things that put weight on your body makes the vosin feel worse.

-• Pelvic discomfort – Pain radiates to the lower abdomen or is linked to reproductive health issues
+• Pelvic pain – Pain spreads to the lower belly area or has to do with reproductive health things.

 Non-Surgical and Surgical Treatment Options for Hip Pain